grahamcarman/docs/astro/airflow-api.md

 This topic has guidelines on how to trigger a DAG run, but you can modify the example DAG provided to trigger any request that's supported in the Airflow REST API.

-1. Create an access token, as described earlier in this document.
+1. Create an access token, as described in Step 1 of this document.

-2. On the triggering Deployment, create an Airflow connection as described earlier in this document.
+2. On the triggering Deployment, create an Airflow connection as described in Step 4.
 See [Set environment variables on Astro](environment-variables.md) if you want to create this connection as an Astro Deployment Variable instead.

-3. In your DAG, add a task using the `SimpleHttpOperator`, and use the Airflow Connection to make a request to the `dagRuns` endpoint of the Airflow REST API.
+3. In your DAG, add a task using the `SimpleHttpOperator`, and use the Airflow Connection ID from Step 4 to make a request to the `dagRuns` endpoint of the Airflow REST API.
 For example:

     ````python
     from datetime import datetime

-    with DAG(dag_id="triggering_dag", schedule=None, start_date=datetime(2023, 1, 1))
+    with DAG(dag_id="triggering_dag", schedule=None, start_date=datetime(2023, 1, 1)):
         SimpleHttpOperator(
             task_id="trigger_external_dag",
             log_response=True,
             method="POST",
                 # Change this to the DAG_ID of the DAG you are triggering
             endpoint=f"api/v1/dags/<triggered_dag>/dagRuns",
-            http_conn_id="<your http connection>",
+            http_conn_id="<your-http-connection-id>",
             data={
                 "logical_date": "{{ logical_date }}",